Nozbe/WatermelonDB/docs-master/Advanced/Sync.md

 The timestamp returned by the server must be a value that, if passed again to `pullChanges()` as `lastPulledAt`, will return all changes that happened since this moment.

-Note that Watermelon assumes that the pullChanges is a friendly and correct endpoint - bad things could happen if the pullChanges endpoint returns malformed data.
+Note: Watermelon assumes that the pullChanges is a friendly and correct endpoint - bad things could happen if the pullChanges endpoint returns malformed data.

+Note: DO NOT store the object returned in `pullChanges()`.
+If you need to do any processing on it, do it before returning the object.
+Watermelon treats this object as "consumable" and can mutate it (for performance reasons)

 ### `pushChanges()`